Dangers of Gender Modification Surgery - May 29th, Hour 2

 Listen.

-You're saying I'm gonna go after him.
+You're saying, I'm going to go after him.

-And I think that there was a degree to which that was tolerated by the media writ-large.
+And I think that there was a degree to which that was tolerated by the media writ large.

-Um people perceive it as more problematic.
+People perceive it as more problematic.

-I excuse me, they ran on a get Trump platform.
+Excuse me, they ran on a get Trump platform.

 You can't, I mean, you talk about tolerated.